 BY-LAWS 1996 (Revision 2011)

-Business meetings are held monthly with volunteer staff and curators.
+Curators/Board Directors Meetings are held quarterly business meetings with volunteer staff and curators.

 Advisory Board for the unexpired time or portion of the term.